Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 You can channel pure destructive magic through your strikes.
 Once per turn when you hit with an Arcane Armament attack you can expend a spell slot to deal bonus Force damage to the target.

-This bonus damage 2d8 for a level 1 spell slot and it increases by 1d8 for each spell slot level above 1.
+This bonus damage is 2d8 for a level 1 spell slot and it increases by 1d8 for each spell slot level above 1.

 ### Level 5: Extra Attack